AudioKit/Controls/README.md

 ## Implementations

-These are example of how to use the generic controls.
+These are examples of how to use the generic controls.
 They are somewhat customizable, so you can easier use them directly or use them as a template for creating your own custom controls.

 Single-parameter controls: